textileio/community/docs/a-tour-of-textile.md

 ...
 ```

+With any luck, you should see a bunch of results.
 You can also search for a single account by its address.

 ```tab="cmd"
 textile contacts search --address="P8rW2RCMn75Dcb96Eiyg8mirb8nL4ruCumvJxKZRfAdpE5fG"